bjarnel/go-config/README.md

 # go-config
-Just a small go package
+Just a very small go package, I am just playing around with GoLang.

+With config.Load() you can load ini files

+With config.Get() you can get individual settings